Studies show UnitedHealthcare beats competition on total cost of care using best-practice methodologies

 - All states

-According to two new studies from third-party actuarial firms Santa Barbara Actuaries (SBA) and Wakely Consulting Group, UnitedHealthcare is reducing employers’ total cost of care better than the industry average, and its savings methodologies are consistent with industry best practices for key programs.
+UnitedHealthcare is engaging third-party firms to help consultants, brokers and employers understand that a total cost of care strategy must extend beyond traditional discount analyses.
+According to 3 studies from Wakely Consulting Group, ZS Associates and Santa Barbara Actuaries (SBA), UnitedHealthcare is reducing employers’ total cost of care better than the industry average, and its savings methodologies are consistent with industry best practices for key programs.

 Employer costs are a combination of unit cost—typically measured through discounts—and utilization.
-Traditional consultant analyses capture discounts but do not capture utilization, including savings from factors such as site-of-care redirection and bed-day management, among others.
+Traditional consultant analyses capture discounts but do not capture utilization, including savings from factors such as site-of-care redirection, payment integrity and bed-day management, among others.
 Because discount tools typically don’t include these factors — and, therefore, don’t fully measure total cost of care — employers historically lack visibility into the potential for long-term savings.
+These studies are designed to help ensure UnitedHealthcare is positioned accurately within requests for proposals and overall carrier evaluations.

 About the studies